How to Optimize the UX of Your Email Marketing Campaigns

 Link to a Relevant Landing Page

 Sure, you can send your email recipient to your homepage.
-However, unless you actually have something there that your readers will want to see, you are forcing them to search for the relevant page in your website in connection with your email.
+However, unless you actually have something there that your readers will want to see, you are forcing them to search for the relevant page on your website in connection with your email.

 Instead of the homepage, link your newsletter to a landing page directly connected to your email message, and make sure you give more information than is available in the email and with the appropriate call to action.